KillianCarvalho/KillianCarvalho/README.md

 <div>
   <h1>Killian Carvalho 🤵</h1>
   <p>
     My name is Killian Carvalho and I study at 89, École Supérieur du Numérique 👨‍🎓.
-I have been learning computer science for 3 years in this school👨‍💻.
+I have been learning computer science for 3 years in this school 💻.
     I am currently working towards obtaining my level 6 RNCP title as an Application Developer.
 I am always seeking to learn and grow🚀, both personally and professionally🌱.
   </p>
 </div>